ionic-team/capacitor/site/docs-md/basics/running-your-app.md

 # Running your App

-Capacitor relies on each platform's IDE of choice to run and test your app.
+<p class="intro">Capacitor relies on each platform's IDE of choice to run and test your app.</p>

 ## iOS